Vizitest/vtdocs/Writerside/topics/training/ecp/B-B47-ec-naming.md

 ## Renaming
 To make their meaning clearer, you can rename the default Equivalence Class names once added to the component by clicking in the Equivalence Class name.

-## Where do Equivalence Class names appear?
+## Where else do Equivalence Class names appear?
 Equivalence names are not only used in canvas components but also in your test code and test runner output.

-So, choosing your Equivalence Class names with thought will help users understand and diagnose better well into the future.
+So, choosing your Equivalence Class names with thought will help users better understand and diagnose test results.